Ali Stroker

 Alyson Mackenzie Stroker (born June 16, 1987) is an American actress, author and singer.
 She is the first actor who uses a wheelchair to appear on a Broadway stage, and also the first to be nominated for and win a Tony Award.
-Stroker was a finalist on the second season of The Glee Project and later appeared as a guest star on Glee in 2013.
-She played Anna in Deaf West Theatre's 2015 revival of Spring Awakening, and won the 2019 Tony Award for Best Featured Actress in a Musical for her performance in Oklahoma!
+Stroker was a finalist on the second season of The Glee Project in 2012 and later appeared as a guest star on Glee in 2013.
+She played Anna in Deaf West Theatre's 2015 revival of Spring Awakening and won the 2019 Tony Award for Best Featured Actress in a Musical for her performance in Oklahoma!.

 Early life

 Ali Stroker grew up in New Jersey with her parents, Jody Schleicher and Jim Stroker, as well as an older brother, Jake.
 At the age of two, Stroker and her brother were in a car accident that resulted in a spinal cord injury that left Ali paralyzed from the waist down.
 Unable to walk, she uses a wheelchair.
 She attended Ridgewood High School, where she was senior class president and starred in school musicals.

 Stroker trained with the Summer Musical Theater Conservatory program at the Paper Mill Playhouse in Millburn, New Jersey.

-In 2007, Ali performed in "Mrs. Sharp" by Ryan Scott Oliver at N.Y.U. under the direction of Ryan Mekenian with Alex Brightman & Scott Evans also in the cast.
+In 2007, Ali performed in "Mrs. Sharp" by Ryan Scott Oliver at New York University under the direction of Ryan Mekenian with Alex Brightman & Scott Evans also in the cast.
 In 2009, Stroker became the first actor who uses a wheelchair to earn a degree from the New York University Tisch School of the Arts, with a degree in Fine Arts.